Skip to main content

 Engineering Managers

 Build teams that ship quality software without constant synchronous coordination—and advance your own career in the process.
-Create a culture where documentation replaces tribal knowledge, transparency replaces status meetings, and your best people stay because the work respects their time and intelligence.
+Create a culture where documentation replaces tribal knowledge, transparency replaces status meetings, and your best people stay because the work respects their time.

 For Engineering VPs, Directors, Engineering Managers, and Product Managers